jdeweese1/cis-531-ml-project/project_paper/paper.md

 - https://miki725.com/2019/10/15/markdown-to-pdf-ieee.html
 - @math_father_586 whose code helped to provided useful code samples of how the techniques discussed in the research can be implemented with real model code.
+- Emily Davich, who helped to proofread this paper.

 # References